This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Other buildings from earlier eras include the Great Tower from the 12th century and a rare Tudor donkey wheel, in use until the early 20th century.

+From the beginning of March to the end of October the mansion will offer tours at 11 and 12 in the morning.
 Tour tickets are available from Visitor Reception on a first come first served basis.
-The property will close at dusk.